 Compare it to the Chase Sapphire Reserve, and there’s no denying which card is packed with more perks that frequent travelers love.
 That’s why the Reserve has a much higher price tag, after all.
-The same is true for the Amex Platinum card.
+The same is true for the Platinum Card from American Express.

 In good times, these perks can easily be worth paying for.
 But right now, it’s much harder to justify shelling out $550 for benefits that you may not be able to fully use.

 Of course, this will change.
 Whether it’s in a few months or a year or more, it could be much easier to make good use of these benefits.